sisterai/estate-assistant-system/README.md

    ```

 This command builds and starts both the backend and frontend services as defined in the `docker-compose.yml` file.

+However, you don't need to run the app using Docker.
+You can run the backend and frontend separately as described in the **Setup & Installation** section.

 ## OpenAPI Specification